Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/README.md

 ### Service principle provision for new tenants (onboarding process)

 On a multi-tenant app, its service principle will be created on all the users' tenants that have signed-in at least once.
 Some might want that only tenant admins accept the service principle provisioning.
 For that, we are using the [admin consent endpoint](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-admin-consent) for the onboarding process on the `OnboardingController.cs`.
-The `Onboard` action and corresponding view simulate a simple onboarding experience.
+The `Onboard` action and corresponding view, simulate an onboarding experience.

 ```csharp
 [HttpPost]